Your Lung Cancer Team

 - It is important that you feel comfortable with each person on your team.
 You will be asking them many questions!

-Keep all of your care team’s contact information in one place.
+Keep all of your lung cancer care team’s contact information in one place.
 Before you leave an appointment, find out whom you should contact and how you should contact them if you have any questions.

 Your care team is not limited to these providers.
 Throughout your journey, many other providers will contribute to your care.
 Some of these may include: